DryStoneGarden

 Devil's Postpile National Monument

 Probably the most striking geological feature on the eastside, an area full of geological features, is the Devil’s Postpile, one of the world’s best examples of columnar basalt.
 Columnar basalt is one of those natural elements that looks unnaturally geometric.
 It forms when it lava cools very, very slowly and evenly.
 The lava starts to contract and then crack, and because it cools so evenly the cracks form into hexagons, the most stable and efficient shape.
 As the Park Service page about the formation of the Postpile explains, “a hexagonal system provides the greatest relief with the fewest cracks.”
-(Bees use the same hexagonal system in their honeycombs because it forms a matrix with the most storage space for the least amount of wall.)
-Devil’s Postpile isn’t the only place where this has happened — the Wikipedia entry has links to many other columnar basalt cliffs, and pieces of columnar basalt regularly show up at stoneyards in the Bay Area, probably from quarries in China –but the columns at the Devil’s Postpile are especially long and regular.
+(Bees use the same hexagonal system in their honeycombs because it forms a matrix with the largest amount of storage space for the least amount of wall.)
+Devil’s Postpile isn’t the only place where this has happened — the Wikipedia entry has links to many other columnar basalt cliffs, and pieces of columnar basalt regularly show up at stoneyards in the Bay Area –but the columns at the Devil’s Postpile are especially long and regular.

 The Devils Talus